e-comas/e-comas.com/_posts/2025-02-19-the-expandables-unite-at-prosper-meet-your-global-expansion-superheroes.md

 date: 2025-02-19T11:44:57.625Z
 excerpt: >
-  Three industry powerhouses are teaming up to help eCommerce sellers break barriers and expand their brands on a global scale.
-AVASK, e-Comas and YLT Translations - known collectively as The Expandables - are set to make a powerful impact at Prosper in March.
+  Three industry powerhouses are teaming up to help eCommerce sellers break barriers and expand their brands on a global scale at Prosper Show in Las Vegas.
 thumbnail: /images/uploads/untitled-design.jpg
 thumbnail_alt: The Expandables cartoon
 tags: